blackjackfruit/TileEditorPro/README.md

 # TileEditor
-NES Tile Editor for editing CHR on the MAC
+NES Tile Editor for editing CHR on the macOS

+Still in development and thus not functional.
+Project is written using Swift3.

 ### TODO:
 * Read CHR file from hard disk and display into FileViewer